DataDog/hiring-engineers/answers.md

 -Any metric from the Integration on your Database with the anomaly function applied.
 -Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.

-Timeboard (API: code located in - timeboard.py)
+Timeboard (API: code located in file "timeboard.py" included in this pr)

 Github Gist Containing Code Snippet:
 (https://gist.github.com/MichaelRomani/110808ad74a4ac2ef96faf64fe066e5a)